bitnami/charts/bitnami/keycloak/README.md

 ## Upgrading

+### To 6.0.0

+The `postgresql` sub-chart was upgraded to `11.x.x`.
+Several values of the sub-chart were changed, so please check the [upgrade notes](https://docs.bitnami.com/kubernetes/infrastructure/postgresql/administration/upgrade/).

+It will be necessary to migrate between PostgreSQL versions.

 ### To 5.2.0
 If you use `KUBE_PING` as discovery method you have to enable mounting of ServiceAccountTokens by setting `serviceAccount.automountServiceAccountToken` to `true`.